 WordPress Migration to a New Web Hosting

-Use an expert, or DIY WordPress migration?
+Expert or DIY WordPress migration?

 Backing up a WordPress instance to transfer WordPress site

-- you may use any of backup plugins
+- using any backup plugins

 Copy your WordPress database